LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/mobile app messaging/add-messaging-to-your-mobile-app.md

 ### Add messaging to your SDK

 Work with your developers to build the App Messaging SDK into your app.
-For information on adding the App Messaging SDK, please refer to the documentation on the Developers Community:
+For information on adding the App Messaging SDK, please refer to the documentation on the Developer Center:

 * [App Messaging SDK for iOS](https://developers.liveperson.com/mobile-app-messaging-sdk-for-ios-overview.html)
 * [App Messaging SDK for Android ](https://developers.liveperson.com/mobile-app-messaging-sdk-for-android-overview.html)